HarshSharma12/CarND-Vehicle-Detection/README.md

 ***

-_The code referenced in this markdown is from [this IPython notebook](./CarND - Vehicle Detection.ipynb)._
+_The code referenced in this markdown is from [this IPython notebook] (CarND - Vehicle Detection.ipynb)._

 ## Goal and Objective